Whatsapp Icon

 • Get Adequate Rest: Treatment can be exhausting, so ensure you get plenty of rest.
 Listen to your body and rest when you need to, aiming for 7-9 hours of sleep per night.

 • Avoid Infections: AML and its treatments can weaken your immune system.
-Practice good hygiene by washing hands frequently, avoid crowds and people who are sick, and stay up-to-date with vaccinations as recommended by your healthcare provider.
+Practice good hygiene by washing hands frequently, avoiding crowds and people who are sick, and staying up-to-date with vaccinations as recommended by your healthcare provider.

 Note: Always seek advice from your healthcare provider before trying any new remedy or making significant changes to your lifestyle, especially when undergoing treatment for acute conditions like AML.